xcart/xc5-manual/en/modules/ebay_integration/automated_export_of_products_to_ebay_and_automated_import_of_orders_from_ebay.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-12-28 14:44 +0400'
 identifier: ref_qPIZcwNs
-updated_at: 2016-04-07 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Automated export of products to eBay and automated import of orders from eBay'
+title: Automated export of products to eBay and automated import of orders from eBay
 categories:
   - User manual
+published: true
+order: 180
 ---